Everything in this post is a copy-and-paste from what Spike sent me.

 - The official one is based on results, where as mine considers results, but also sets a lot of stock by how the amiibo is capable of performing.
 In the right trainer’s hands, a low tiered amiibo can do fairly well.
 For example, BRIGHTEYES, a Kirby, was a huge force, and that bumped Kirby from C to A tier.
 You could argue that Kirby should’ve been A to begin with, and BRIGHTEYES was just lucky, blah blah blah.
 Okay.
 Ultimate is definitely not a solved vanilla meta yet, and tiers are going to get shuffled around before the final tier list drops.
 The point is, based only on results, some amiibo are terrible.
 If you actually see them in action, that’s when you’re forced to reconsider.

 - Amiibots.
 I’ve spent (probably too much) time watching Amiibots (shoutout to Untitled1991 for creating it) which has allowed me to see a lot of amiibo in action.
 There are somewhere over 100 amiibo in Amiibots, and that’s over 100 different playstyles.
-Amiibots was still fledgeling when the last official tier list came out, so the Dojo didn’t really have this kind of AI showcase running almost all the time.
+Amiibots was still fledgeling when the last official tier list came out, so the data gathered from Amiibots was nonexistent.

-- I’m not the Dojo.
-I don’t have a ton of wins to my name, and I’m not an especially good trainer.
+- I don’t have a ton of wins to my name, and I’m not an especially good trainer.
 My amiibo are simply decent or indecent examples of the character.
 I know that you might not take this tier list seriously.
 That’s fine.
 I don’t expect you to.
-If you read this, stick your nose in the air, and scream “The Dojo is far better!” out the window, fine.
+If you read this, stick your nose in the air, and scream “Other people are far better!” out the window, fine.
 Also, that’s a bad idea, but if you want to do it, fine.
-The Dojo is, in fact, a better source than I am.
+Some people are, in fact, a better source than I am.
 This is just a different look at the same metagame.
 So without further ado, sit back, relax, and enjoy.
 We’re going from F to S.

 Oh, and just as a disclaimer: these are all based off of what I have seen of a character, and some stuff here may be a bit sparse because of that.
 Likewise, I may be “wrong” about how some amiibo should be trained in your eyes, so bear with me.
 I haven’t trained every character personally, so some stuff is based only on observation.